PlotMachines AI system writes long-form stories from outlines

 In a preprint paper published this week on Arxiv.org, scientists at Microsoft, the Allen Institute for Artificial Intelligence, and the University of Washington describe PlotMachines, an AI system that learns to transform outlines into stories by tracking plot threads.
-PlotMachines, the code for which is available on GitHub, could bolster the development of systems capable of writing case studies, news articles, and scripts from nothing but phrases describing characters and events, thus saving companies time and capital.
+PlotMachines — whose code is available on GitHub — could bolster the development of systems capable of writing case studies, news articles, and scripts from nothing but phrases describing characters and events, saving companies time and capital.

 While story-, article-, and even lyric-generating AI systems exist, they’re mostly tailored to specific domains and adapt poorly to new tasks.
 Moreover, they’re not particularly skilled at long-form writing; even the most sophisticated models forget plot elements and repeat themselves.